Being one of the biggest hydroelectric facilities in the United

 projects, the Delta, wild and scenic rivers and the Colorado

-and water storage along the Colorado River.
+flood control, water storage and irrigation along the lower

 This printed issue of Western Water examines how the various

 stakeholders have begun working together to meet the planning

 challenges for the Colorado River Basin, including agreements

 with Mexico, increased use of conservation and water marketing,

 and the goal of accomplishing binational environmental

 restoration and water-sharing programs.

 This printed issue of Western Water explores the